Making an application for a licence

-Agricultural water management projects, such as spray irrigation, which involve the impoundment, abstraction and/or diversion of water from surface, or underground sources of volumes greater than 200 cubic metres per day, may be required to submit an environmental statement to DAERA under the Water Resources (Environmental Impact Assessment) Regulations (Northern Ireland) 2005.
+Agricultural water management projects, such as spray irrigation, which involve the impoundment, abstraction and/or diversion of water from surface, or underground sources of volumes greater than 200 cubic metres per day, may be required to submit an environmental impact assessment report to DAERA under the Water Resources (Environmental Impact Assessment) Regulations (Northern Ireland) 2017.

 Surface water monitoring guidance